- [title] Interesting Times

 I've never dared check by watching the actual movies..."

-Rincewind is wearing the Discworld equivalent of a Virtual Reality helmet.
+Rincewind is wearing the Discworld equivalent of a military night vision device or 'Sniperscope'.

 The icons for controlling the Red Clay Army are immediately familiar to anyone who has ever played the computer game Lemmings, in which you have to use similar controls to guide a group of brainlessly wandering lemmings across intricate and dangerous underground labyrinths.